 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

 Structural barriers to trade in the Kyrgyz Republic include a weak system of business law, a lack of an effective judicial system for breach-of-contract resolution, an unwieldy government bureaucracy, and rampant corruption.
+The business community has raised concerns about 2021 laws passed that concentrate more power in the Kyrgyz presidency and cabinet of ministers.
 Many companies serving the market report significant logistical difficulties.
 In addition, there is a burdensome tax monitoring system for all companies operating in the Kyrgyz Republic, which may affect U.S. firms that decide to operate through a representative office.